GRADUATE STUDIES AT THE INSTITUTE OF OPTICS

 academia, national laboratories and industry.

-alumni/ae have served as presidents of professional societies like the Optical
+alumni/ae have served as presidents or chairs of professional societies like the Optical

 Society of America (OSA), the American Physical Society’s Division of Laser